-Blanket bog has formed in the upland areas of heavy rainfall where the ground becomes waterlogged and plant remains have accumulated as deep peat.
-Most peat formation began 5000-6000 years ago, it is thought partly due to woodland clearance, and is largely made up of the remains of cotton grass and sphagnum mosses.
+Blanket bog has formed in upland areas of heavy rainfall where the ground becomes waterlogged and plant remains have accumulated as deep peat.
+Most peat formation began 5000-6000 years ago, it is thought partly due to woodland clearance, and is largely made up of cotton grass and sphagnum moss remains.

-The resulting very wet, acidic and nutrient-poor conditions mainly suit a limited range of plants: mosses, cottongrass, rushes and grasses; peaty pools, and drier hummocks of Heather, Bilberry and Crowberry.
+The resulting very wet, acidic and nutrient-poor conditions mainly suit a limited range of plants: mosses, cotton grasses, rushes and grasses; peaty pools; and drier hummocks of Heather, Bilberry and Crowberry.
 However there are a number of unusual plants adapted to this specialised habitat, including sphagnum mosses, Bog Asphodel, Cranberry and the Round-leaved Sundew.

 Priority habitat details

-Blanket bog is a local priority habitat because of its particular national status, the species it supports and the potential for its restoration and conservation.
+Blanket Bog is a local priority habitat because of its national status, the species it supports and the potential for its restoration and conservation.

 It is found mainly above the 400 metre contour on Barnsley’s upland moors where it covers 2164 ha.